inkarkat/vim-SearchRepeat/README.md

   integrations.
 - Rename "description" to "identifier" and "helptext" to "description" in gn help and function arguments.
+- ENH: Other plugins and customizations can emit a User LastSearchPatternChanged event to notify SearchRepeat of changes to @/.

 ##### 1.11    29-Apr-2016
 - FIX: v:searchforward requires Vim 7.2; don't support the